Key takeaways

 The AI will draft a detailed and accurate PSA based on your input.

-- Copy the source code and create a new template
+Step 3: Copy the source code and create a new template

-- Connect to data sources
+Step 5: Connect to your data sources

 FAQs

-- What is the difference between a PSA and an MSA?
+What is the difference between a PSA and an MSA?

 A Professional Services Agreement (PSA) covers a specific service engagement.
 It's project-based and defines the terms for one particular job or contract.
 Once that project is complete, the PSA ends (unless renewed).

-A Master Services Agreement (MSA) is broader; it sets the general terms for an ongoing business relationship.
+A Master Services Agreement (MSA) is broader — it sets the general terms for an ongoing business relationship.
 Instead of renegotiating every time a new project comes up, an MSA acts as a framework, allowing multiple projects or service agreements to operate under the same umbrella.

-- What is a PSA agreement in healthcare?
+What is a PSA agreement in healthcare?

 A PSA in healthcare is a contract between a hospital, clinic, or healthcare provider and a medical professional or organization.
 It defines the terms under which services like radiology, anesthesia, or specialty consulting are provided.
+Healthcare PSAs are especially critical because they must comply with HIPAA, Stark Law, and Anti-Kickback Statute requirements.
+Any PSA involving patient data or physician compensation must be carefully structured to avoid federal liability.

-- What does PSA mean in a contract?
+What does PSA mean in a contract?

 A PSA is a legally binding contract that outlines the terms, scope, payment, and responsibilities between a business and a service provider.
 It prevents disputes by clearly defining: